 Upper Body Weight Gain

-Women with PCOS notice unexplained weight gain, especially excess fat around the shoulders, neck, and arms.
-This is often caused by high levels of androgens coupled with insulin resistance and a reduced BMR (Basal Metabolic Rate).
+PCOS patients notice unexplained weight gain, especially excess fat around the shoulders, neck, and arms.
+This PCOS symptom is often caused by high levels of androgens coupled with insulin resistance and a reduced BMR (Basal Metabolic Rate).

 Inability to Lose Weight

 The biggest problem with PCOS-related weight gain is that it’s rather hard to lose.
 Usual low fat-low calorie diets simply do not work for such weight gain.
 Since these diets don’t help balance out your hormones, they don’t assist in weight loss.
 If you don’t have the right fats in your diet, you cannot produce good hormones.
-If you have been gaining weight despite making healthy lifestyle changes, PCOS could be the reason.
+If you have been gaining weight despite making healthy lifestyle changes, it can be a symptom of PCOS.

 If you are not pregnant but are noticing stretch marks, these could be caused by a sudden increase in fat storage underneath the skin cells.
 Usually noticeable around abdomen, buttocks, thighs, and arms, these unexplained stretch marks could be another PCOS symptom.